turbot/tailpipe-docs/docs/reference/config-files/workspace.md

 ---
 title:  workspace
-sidebar_label: workspace
 ---
 # workspace

 >[!NOTE]
->Cloned from steampipe.
-Changes?
+>Cloned from steampipe, review for change

 A Tailpipe `workspace` is a "profile" that allows you to define options for running Tailpipe.